 Singapore is the only Asian nation to receive an AAA credit rating from all three major credit agencies.
 It’s also the fourth largest financial centre in the world, with strong institutions and prudent economic management.

-It has a per capita income of USD79,697, which is the highest in Asia-Pacific and greater than most developed countries, including many in Europe and North America.
+It has one of the highest per capita incomes in Asia-Pacific, greater than most developed countries including many in Europe and North America.

 This city-state’s economy works extremely well and it ranks highly in many business indices.
 The country works hard to ensure it operates efficiently and it also has one of the most liberal trading regimes in the world.